Skyscanner/backpack/CONTRIBUTING.md

 Each Bpk component has a corresponding README file which contains information about the component such as usage examples and API documentation.
 Our components' full documentation is at [skyscanner.design](https://www.skyscanner.design).
 New experimental components should have a README file, but don’t need to be published to [skyscanner.design](https://www.skyscanner.design).
 Instead, when an experiment has run and is considered successful and so the change is stable, documentation can be published.

-For changes to existing components, make sure the API documentation is updated to indicate if when something is experimental.
+For changes to existing components, make sure the API documentation is updated to indicate if something is experimental.
 </details>

 <details>